 The chairman of the Audit Committee is Mr. Au Yu Chiu Steven, an independent non-executive Director, and other members include Mr. Ko Man Fu and Mr. Mak Wai Sing, each being an independent non-executive Director.
-Mr. Chung Fuk Wing Danny also served as a member of the Audit Committee until he retired as an independent non-executive Director on 16 September 2022.
 The written terms of reference of the Audit Committee as suggested under the CG Code are posted on the GEM website and on the Company's website.